HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 Although many pages will have been stripped of comments for production, we found that index pages in the 90th percentile are using about 73 comments on mobile, respectively 79 comments on desktop, while in the 10th percentile the number of the comments is about 2.

-According to stats we’ve gathered, around 89% of the both mobile and desktop pages contain at least one HTML comment, while about 46% of them contain a conditional comment, too.
+According to stats we've gathered, around 89% of the both mobile and desktop pages contain at least one HTML comment, while about 46% of them contain a conditional comment, too.

 #### Conditional comments